 Modify the first paragraph of clause 5.1.2.5 as follows:

 If a device wants to be assigned a short address, it may transmit an Address Assignment Request (AA-RQ) IE to a mesh root with a direct connection to the PAN coordinator.
-If a mesh root is connected to the PAN coordinator, it informs the devices in the L2R mesh tree with the PAN Coord Connection field in the Descriptor field of the TC IE. The mesh root replies with an Address Assignment Reply (AA-RP) IE. If the PAN coordinator successfully allocated a short address, the AA-RP is sent with a Status field set to 1 and the allocated address is included in the Allocated Address field; otherwise, the Status field is set to 0 and the Allocated Address field is omitted.
+If a mesh root is connected to the PAN coordinator, it informs the devices in the L2R mesh tree with the PAN Coord Connection field in the Descriptor field of the TC IE. The mesh root replies with an Address Assignment Reply (AA-RP) IE. This procedure is illustrated in Figure xx1.

+If the PAN coordinator successfully allocated a short address, the AA-RP is sent with a Status field set to 1 and the allocated address is included in the Allocated Address field; otherwise, the Status field is set to 0 and the Allocated Address field is omitted.
 The TC IE, AA-RQ IE and AA-RP IE are described in 6.2.2, 6.2.14 and 6.2.15 respectively.

 Insert the following figure after the first paragraph of 5.1.2.5: